 Lunch:

 Grilled chicken over top a salad kit.
+Buy a few salad kits that can be easily thrown together at the last minute, whenever you find a minute.
 Use a rotisserie chicken or frozen chicken (reheated) for more convenience.

 Dinner: